smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus/index.md

 !@

 @![iOS, android, javaEE, javaSE]
-### Duplicate Choice Cell Titles (SDL !@@![android, javaEE, javaSE]v5.1+!@@![iOS]v7.1+!@@![iOS, android, javaEE, javaSE])
+### Duplicate Choice Cell Titles
 Starting with SDL !@@![android, javaEE, javaSE]v5.1+!@@![iOS]v7.1+!@@![iOS, android, javaEE, javaSE] choice cells no longer require unique titles in order to be presented.
 For example, if you are trying to display points of interest as a list you can now have multiple locations with the same name but are not the same location.
+You cannot present multiple cells that are exactly the same.
+They must have some property that makes them different, such as `secondaryText` or an artwork.

+##### RPC v7.1+ Connections
-On systems supporting RPC v7.1 or higher the titles on the choice set will be displayed as provided even if there are duplicate titles.
+The titles on the choice set will be displayed as provided even if there are duplicate titles.
 ![Choice Set with duplicate names RPC 7.1+](assets/Choice_cell_duplicate_names_7_1.png)

+##### RPC v7.0 And Below Connections
-On systems supporting RPC v7.0 or lower, the titles on the choice set will have a number appended to them when there are duplicate titles.
+The titles on the choice set will have a number appended to them when there are duplicate titles.
 ![Choice Set with duplicate names](assets/Choice_cell_duplicate_names.png) !@